Virilization

 Virilization or masculinization is the biological development of adult male characteristics in young males or females.
 Most of the changes of virilization are produced by androgens.

-Virilization is most commonly used in three medical and biology of sex contexts: prenatal biological sexual differentiation, the postnatal changes of typical chromosomal male (46, XY) puberty, and excessive androgen effects in typical chromosomal females (46, XX).
+Virilization is a medical term commonly used in three medical and biology of sex contexts: prenatal biological sexual differentiation, the postnatal changes of typical chromosomal male (46, XY) puberty, and excessive androgen effects in typical chromosomal females (46, XX).
 It is also the intended result of androgen replacement therapy in males with delayed puberty and low testosterone.

 Prenatal virilization

 In the prenatal period, virilization refers to closure of the perineum, thinning and wrinkling (rugation) of the scrotum, growth of the penis, and closure of the urethral groove to the tip of the penis.
 In this context, masculinization is synonymous with virilization.

-Prenatal virilization of genetic females and undervirilization of genetic males are common causes of ambiguous genitalia and intersex conditions.
+Prenatal virilization of XX fetuses and undervirilization of XY fetuses are common causes of ambiguous genitalia such as in conditions like Congenital adrenal hyperplasia and 5α-Reductase 2 deficiency.

+For many years, it was widely believed that in mammals, the female is the "default" developmental pathway, and the SRY gene on the Y chromosome is responsible for suppressing the development of female characteristics and stimulating males characteristics.
+In this scenario, an embryo would passively develop female sexual characteristics without intervention by the SRY gene.
+However, in the early 2000s, other genes, such as WNT4 and RSPO1, were discovered that perform the opposite function – i.e., genes which suppress masculinization and stimulate feminization.

+Two processes: defeminization, and masculinization, are involved in producing male typical morphology and behavior.

 High

-Prenatal virilization of a genetically female fetus can occur when an excessive amount of androgen is produced by the fetal adrenal glands or is present in maternal blood.
-In the severest form of congenital adrenal hyperplasia, complete masculinization of a genetically female fetus results in an apparently normal male anatomy with no palpable testes.
-More often, the virilization is partial and the genitalia are ambiguous.
+Prenatal virilization of a genetically female fetus can occur when an excessive amount of androgen is produced by the fetal adrenal glands or is present in maternal blood, resulting in virilization of the female genitalia such as an enlarged clitoris.

 It can also be associated with progestin-induced virilisation.

 Low

 Undervirilization can occur if a genetic male cannot produce enough androgen or the body tissues cannot respond to it.
-Extreme undervirilization occurs when no significant androgen hormones can be produced or the body is completely insensitive to androgens.
-Both result in a female body.
+Extreme undervirilization occurs when no significant androgen hormones can be produced or the body is completely insensitive to androgens, in which case a female phenotype will develop.
 Partial undervirilization produces ambiguous genitalia part-way between male and female.
-The mildest degree of undervirilization may be a slightly small penis.
-Examples of undervirilization are androgen insensitivity syndrome, 5 alpha reductase deficiency, and some forms of congenital adrenal hyperplasia.
+Examples of undervirilization in fetuses with a 46,XY karyotype are androgen insensitivity syndrome and 5 alpha reductase deficiency.

 Normal virilization

 In common as well as medical usage, virilization often refers to the process of normal male puberty.
-These effects include growth of the penis and testes, accelerated growth, development of pubic hair, and other androgenic hair of face, torso, and limbs, deepening of the voice, increased musculature, thickening of the jaw, prominence of the neck cartilage, and broadening of the shoulders.
+These effects include growth of the penis and the testes, accelerated growth, development of pubic hair, and other androgenic hair of face, torso, and limbs, deepening of the voice, increased musculature, thickening of the jaw, prominence of the neck cartilage, and broadening of the shoulders.